xibosignage/xibo-manual/source/en/displays_settings.md

 Using the row menu click on **Copy** to make another version of a Profile.
 Make adjustments as needed to quickly and simply create new Profiles.
 {/tip}

+## Notable Settings

 ### Collect Interval

-Using the drop-down menu select how often you would like the Player to check for new content.
+Located on the **General** tab, use the drop-down menu select how often you would like the Player to check for new content.
 This means that once a Player has communicated with the CMS, it will check again for any changes by the time set here.

 {tip}